 The movie is yet another emotionally-detached character study from the Coens, yet the reviewers who describe it as one of their warmer films have a point.
 This is a measure of how icy it can be in the Coen universe.
 The movie is also a beautifully shot, production-designed, performed and directed period piece.
 In American terms, the brothers work with peanut-sized budgets, yet the result is always visually stunning.
 They are often described as craftsmen.

 The astute reader may feel a ‘but’ is imminent and I would hate to disappoint you.
 INSIDE LLEWYN DAVIS received the Grand Prix when it screened at Cannes last year and the brothers remain critical darlings, whom many consider master filmmakers, BUT, for others they make films with unrelatable characters who go on journeys, where events happen but ultimately have no point.
 Such was my feeling about observing Llewyn Davis for a week of his life in 1961.
-Yes, the details are engaging, the Coens know how to present a world that draws you in, but I wasn’t sure why I should spend any time with the rather touchy Llewyn Davis.
+Yes, the details are engaging, the Coens know how to present a world that draws you in, but I wasn’t sure why I should spend any time with the rather touchy musician.

 Oscar Isaac’s portrayal of the title character has justly attracted praise.
 It is a beautifully nuanced performance of a man who is thinned-skinned and sensitive to his own needs and almost completely closed off to the needs of others.
 The type Davis represents will be very familiar to most people.
 Isaac, who has a solid musical background, sings Llewyn Davis’s songs beautifully.
 It is here that we understand that despite his deficiencies of character, Llewyn is not a joke.